 But I’ve also learned from those mistakes.
 Want to find cheap flights?
 Well, here are my tips for making the most out of your cheap flight search…

-- Start Early – This may not always be an option, but as soon as you know you are going on a trip, or if you are thinking about going somewhere, start monitoring and booking flights via Jet2.com to see what prices are like.
+- Start Early – This may not always be an option, but as soon as you know you are going on a trip or thinking about going somewhere, start monitoring and booking flights via Jet2.com to see what prices are like.

 - Shop Around – Obviously, you should use more than one flight search engine.
 Sites like Kayak.com, Skyscanner.net, and CheapFlights.com all have different agreements with the airlines they provide results for.
 But they also don’t provide results for all airlines.
-Budget airlines like Ryan Air in the UK and Europe or Southwest Airlines in the US are not included on a lot of the search engine sites.
+Budget airlines like Ryan Air in the UK and Europe or Southwest Airlines in the US are not included on many search engine sites.

-I love to travel, and I love to save money on my flight so I have more to spend when I get there.
-I subscribe to a bunch of different airline’s weekly travel deals, as well as travel updates from sites like Trip Advisor, because that way I always know when a deal is coming up.
+I love to travel, and I love to save money on my flight, so I have more to spend when I get there.
+I subscribe to many different airline’s weekly travel deals and travel updates from sites like Trip Advisor because that way, I always know when a deal is coming up.